Party per pale Sable and Or, two griffins' heads eraticted, and addorsed counterchanged.

 Escudo partido de gules y oro, un león rampante del uno al otro.

-Imaginary arms of Gryffindor with the following characteristics: the mouth of the shield is rounded; the shield is party per pale; the field is enameled in flat tinctures of Gules and Or; the lion is illuminated in Or and Gules and outlined in Sable; and it is made with a hammered metal effect.
+Imaginary arms of Gryffindor House made with the following characteristics: the mouth of the imaginary coat of arms is rounded; the shield is party per pale; the field is enameled in flat tinctures of Gules and Or; the lion is illuminated in Or and Gules and outlined in Sable; and the whole is finished with a raised-stroke effect.

 Blazon keywords: Party per pale, Or, Gules, Lion, Rampant and Counterchanged.